 Banff is a small town in Banff National Park close to Lake Louise.
 In and around the town, you’ll find several museums as well as the very cool Banff Gondola which provides fantastic views and the opportunity to learn about the National Park.
 I would say the Banff Gondola is a great attraction for families and kids.

 Finishing this post are pictures from Calgary where I ended my trip.
 To enjoy views of the city head over to Scotman’s Hill, the Peace Bridge, or up the Calgary Tower.
 The Calgary Tower also makes for a great spot to learn about the city through the audio tour and information boards that you’ll find on the observation deck.
+You may like my post 5 Top Things to Do in Calgary in the Winter.

 Photography Tips for Alberta Winters